-D. H.: They's runnin' full page advertisements in the New York Times

-Gary Dale (reading from paper): proclaiming as how, "This country has everything to offer to make you a fortune.
+D. H.: They's runnin' full page advertisements in the New York everything to offer to make you a fortune.
 They have timber, coal, and iron ore, all in one spot.
-The natives have no idea of the money they're sittin' on, and there are men who know how to talk to these natives"
+The natives have no idea of the money they're sittin' on, and there are men who know how to talk to these natives,"